What is therapy like?

 I see clients from all walks of life.
-From early adulthood to retirement age.
+From early adulthood to retirement age, from CEO’s to students.
 Women, men and trans/non gendered people.

-Only you can answer whether therapy is the right path for you.
-There are multiple pathways to approaching most psychological issues.
-Typically, clients turn to therapy because they are experiencing one or more of:
+Only you can answer whether working with me is the right path for you.
+There are many therapists and usually many pathways to approaching a psychological issue.

 Is therapy confidential?

 Everything you share with me is confidential.
-There are extremely rare situations where I, like any therapist, could be required to divulge information via a court order.
-I will make notes after a session, but these are stored securely and anonymously.
-I attend supervision with an experienced, professional therapist, where anonymous case information is shared in order to monitor and improve my work.
+There are extremely rare situations where I, like any registered therapist, could be required to divulge information via a court order.

 How long might my therapy be?